 - Supplier implements a Quality policy.
-This policy is appropriate to the organization, clearly deployed and understood by the personnel. - Quality performance is improved through a dedicated approach and is based on the monitoring of quality indicators.
-It includes: customer satisfaction, capability indicators, level of non-conformities and claims, on time delivery ... - The entity's management ensures that rapid responses are given to quality problems by analyzing the root causes and respecting the defined deadlines. - At least once a year the Quality performance is analyzed (ex: management review).
+This policy is appropriate to the organization, clearly deployed and understood by the personnel. - Quality performance is improved through a dedicated continuous approach and is based on the monitoring of quality indicators.
+It includes: customer satisfaction, capability indicators, level of non-conformities and claims, on time delivery ... - Process-specific targets regarding effectiveness and/or efficiency are defined, monitored and communicated.
+Customer requirements are taken into account when setting targets.
+A regular comparison between specified targets and actual results is made and documented. - The entity's management ensures that Rapid Responses are given to quality problems by analyzing the root causes and respecting the defined deadlines. - At least once a year the Quality performance is analyzed (ex: management review).
 An improvement plan is decided.
-This analysis includes, among other points: - Results from previous audits (internal, external, customers); - Customer satisfaction (objectives and results); - Customer's claims analysis; - Previous improvement plans;
+This analysis includes, among other points: - Results from previous audits (internal, external, customer's) - Customer satisfaction (objectives and results) - Customer's claims analysis - Previous improvement plans

-- ( ) - Responsibility, authority and position of the Quality group are clearly defined and applied.
-The entity has designated a person responsible for products dedicated to Customer (or to Michelin) in terms of Quality, respect of specifications, evolution management, alerting, non-conformity management, control during process... - The compliance with laws and regulations is ensured and is in place. - Quality internal audits are planned and performed regularly by skilled personnel.
-These audits may include Quality audits by management, Layer Process Audit. - Pertinence of Internal audits is ensured by: - A representative and adapted perimeter according to the identified risks, customer requirements, ...; - A defined audit method, qualified auditors, preferably based on a checklist; - Clearly described corrective actions, monitored and verified for effectiveness; - Frequency of audits modified when necessary. - Documentation, data management (internal and external) and records are managed through a defined process: checking and approval, distribution, revision, modification, destruction of out of-date versions, etc. Work post documentation is correctly managed.
+- Responsibility, authority and position of the Quality group are clearly defined and applied.
+The entity has designated a responsible person dedicated to its Customers (or to Michelin) in terms of Quality, respect of specifications, evolution management, alerting, non-conformity management, control during process... - The compliance with laws and regulations is ensured and is in place. - Quality internal (including products and process) audits are planned and performed regularly by qualified personnel.
+These audits may include Quality audits by management, Layer Process Audit. - Pertinence of Internal audits is ensured by: a representative and adapted perimeter according to the identified risks, customer requirements, ...

+- a defined audit method, qualified auditors, preferably based on a checklist, - clearly described corrective actions, monitored and verified for effectiveness, - frequency of audits modified when necessary. - Documentation, data management (internal and external) and records are managed through a defined process: checking and approval, distribution, revision, modification, archiving rules, etc..
+Work post documentation is correctly managed.